guyleonard/orchardDB/README.md

 # orchardDB
-:apple: :deciduous_tree: A script to create and populate a local database- and folder-set of amino acid sequences, and taxonomic information, retrieved from a variety of genome-portals for use with the [Orchard tree building pipeline](https://github.com/guyleonard/orchard).
+:apple: :deciduous_tree: A script to create and populate a local database- and folder- set of amino acid sequences along with taxonomic information, retrieved from a variety of genome-portals for use with the [Orchard tree building pipeline](https://github.com/guyleonard/orchard).

 ## Installation
 Please make sure all dependencies are currently installed, then do: